Glossary

 The CrateDB Cloud Console is the hosted user interface for CrateDB Cloud.
 It is a fully supported, easy-to-use UI which allows customers to interact with every aspect of the CrateDB Cloud service (subject to user role permissions.)
 While CrateDB Cloud also supports a CLI for interacting with the service, we assume use of the Console by default.
 Only the Console allows deployment of a cluster.

-For information on how to use specific elements of the Console, refer to our Console overview.
+For information on how to use specific elements of the Console, refer to the Console overview.

 Consumer

 A consumer in the sense used for CrateDB Cloud architecture and documentation is an entity that reads event data from an IoT hub.
 It is possible to use a consumer, such as Azure IoT Hub, with CrateDB Cloud: you can store the data processed by the consumer on the Cloud cluster.
-For a tutorial on how to do this, see this article on our blog.
+For a tutorial on how to do this, see documentation examples.
 Operations on consumers are registered in the Audit Log.

 Croud

-CrateDB Edge is a hybrid cloud database solution presented by Crate.io.
+CrateDB Cloud on Kubernetes is a hybrid cloud database solution presented by CrateDB.
 It allows customers to deploy a Kubernetes cluster either on their own cloud provider or their own local servers, using the database software and maintenance support that CrateDB Cloud offers.
 It can be accessed through the CrateDB Cloud Console.

 Endpoint